romdalf/AaaS/README.md

 # anything-as-a-Service (AaaS)
-This repository content is used to illustrate the anything-as-a-service with the migration of a stateful/legacy application on kubernetes (k8s) with persistent storage using [StorageOS](https://storageos.com) as cloud native stroage backend.
+This repository content is used to illustrate the anything-as-a-service with the migration of a stateful/legacy application on kubernetes (k8s) with persistent storage using [StorageOS](https://storageos.com) as cloud native storage backend.

 The content is divided in chapters providing a ramping up from basic to advanced hands-on.
 The only knowledge requirements at the start are basic linux skills and container understanding.